Volt Bulgaria: April 2021 Bulgarian parliamentary election

 Volt Bulgaria participated in the April 2021 Bulgarian parliamentary election as part of the anti-government coalition ISMV.
 The coalition gained 14 seats in parliament, none of which were allocated to members of Volt.

 July 2021 Bulgarian parliamentary election

 Volt Bulgaria participated again in the early July 2021 Bulgarian parliamentary election as part of the anti-government coalition ISMV.
 The coalition gained 13 seats in parliament, none of which were allocated to members of Volt.

 November 2021 Bulgarian parliamentary election

-Volt Bulgaria participated in the November 2021 Bulgarian parliamentary election as part of the electoral coalition We Continue the Change (PP) led by Kiril Petkov and Asen Vasilev, the former caretaker Economy and Finance Ministers, respectively.
+Volt Bulgaria participated in the November 2021 Bulgarian parliamentary election as part of the electoral coalition We Continue the Change (PP) led by Kiril Petkov and Assen Vassilev, the former caretaker Economy and Finance Ministers, respectively.
 The coalition gained 67 seats in parliament, two of which was allocated to members of Volt.
 This makes Volt Bulgaria the second Volt Europa party to enter a national legislature after Volt Netherlands.